 This will create just the conanfile.py recipe file.
-Now we could create our package:
+Now we can create our package:

-Once the package is there, it can be consumed like any other package, just add
+Once the package is created, it can be consumed like any other package, by adding

-Hello/0.1@demo/testing to some project conanfile.txt or conanfile.py requirements and run:
+hello/0.1@demo/testing to a project conanfile.txt or conanfile.py requirements and running:

 $ conan install . # build and run your project to ensure the package works

-It is very useful for package creators and conan users in general to understand the flow of package creation inside the conan local cache, and its layout.
+It is very useful for package creators and Conan users in general to understand the flow for creating a package inside the conan local cache, and all about its layout.

-For every package recipe, there are 5 important folders in the local cache:
+Each package recipe contains five important folders in the local cache:

-- export: The folder where the package recipe is stored.
+- export: The folder in which the package recipe is stored.

-- export_source: The folder where code copied with the recipe
+- export_source: The folder in which code copied with the recipe

 exports_sourcesattribute is stored.

-- source: Where the source code for building from sources is stored.
+- source: The folder in which the source code for building from sources is stored.

-- build: Where the actual compilation of sources is done.
+- build: The folder in which the actual compilation of sources is done.
 There will typically be one subfolder for each different binary configuration

-- package: Where the final package artifacts are stored.
+- package: The folder in which the final package artifacts are stored.
 There will be one subfolder for each different binary configuration

 The source and build folders only exist when the packages have been built from sources.

-exports_sources field are copied from the user space into the local cache.
+exports_sources field are copied from the user space to the local cache.

 The export and export_source files are copied to the source folder, and then the

-method is executed (if existing).
+method is executed (if it exists).
 Note that there is only one source folder for all the binary

-source() method, it has to be done in the
+source() method, but rather needs to be generated using the

 Then, for each different configuration of settings and options, a package ID will be computed in the

-form of a SHA-1 hash of such configuration.
+form of a SHA-1 hash for this configuration.
 Sources will be copied to the build/hashXXX folder,

 build() method will be triggered.